-For example, underfloor heating requires a flow rate 3 times that of radiators to ensure an even floor temperature, boiler pumps can struggle to achieve that higher volume.
+For example, underfloor heating requires a flow rate 3 times that of radiators to ensure an even floor temperature.
+Boiler pumps can struggle to achieve that higher volume.
 Or, if you have a well-insulated large building, or a building with particularly small pipework, the resistance of all the pipework and bends may be too much for an internal boiler pump to overcome with adequate flow.

 As we all know, water will always take the path of least resistance.
 The large chamber inside a low loss header creates a shortcut across the flow and return pipework.
 If a boiler with an internal pump, pumps to a low loss header, almost 100% of the water will return back to the boiler.

-There are even slightly more complex LLHs that allow for the different flow and return temperatures of varying heat sources.
+There are even slightly more complex low loss headers that allow for the different flow and return temperatures of varying heat sources.
 These use baffle plates to divert the lowest returns to the best heat sources to maximise efficiency and effectiveness.
 Some buffers have multiple tappings and jackets that utilise the stratification of the store (warmer water at the top and cooler at the bottom) to create a kind of heat battery which again allows systems to utilise heat sources with different flow temperatures.

 Provided that it's well insulated, as it has the potential to be a rather large unwanted radiator, the main downside is the additional cost.
-However if you require multiple pumps or heat sources this cant really be avoided in a very elegant way.
+However, if you require multiple pumps or heat sources, this can't really be avoided in a very elegant way.

-There are many reasons you may want to avoid installing a low loss header, for example cost, space or system simplicity.
+There are many reasons you may want to avoid installing a low loss header.
+For example, cost, space or system simplicity.
 To avoid using one would very much depend on the reason you require one.

 Rules of thumb become quickly outdated.
 Especially when oversized systems still 'work', unless you have a dynamic system that accounts for insulation, I wouldn't bother.
 We have a guide to property heat loss which may help here with quick guides to check your rules of thumb against.
-To learn how to calculate your flow rate requirement see this article on mass flow rate.
+To learn how to calculate your flow rate requirement, see this article on mass flow rate.

 Once you are sure your calculations are correct, the requirements for a low loss header usually comes down to 3 main reasons.